Women’s Mental Health After the 2008 Financial Crisis

 This invisibility reinforces the perception that the difficulty is individual, not structural.
 When everyday effort is not recognized, pressure tends to be absorbed privately, deepening emotional wear.

-Chapter 7 — Mental health as a collateral cost of economic crises
+Chapter 7 — Mental Health as an Overlooked Cost of Economic Crisis

 When economic crises are analyzed, their costs are usually measured in terms of unemployment, income loss, reduced consumption, or asset depletion.
 Mental health rarely appears as a central variable in these assessments.
 Yet for many women, the post-2008 period revealed that psychological impact was not merely a secondary effect, but a persistent collateral cost accumulated over years of instability, debt, and everyday pressure.